-For example, venture capitalists can be considered as capital suppliers to entrepreneurial firms.
-The rise of venture capitalists is due to the lack of potential capital supply from traditional banks.
-The reason is that traditional banks do not have expertise in managing firms (especially new firms), which is essential when new entrepreneurial firms are in high-tech industries.
-Thus, when the value of new entrepreneurial firms is mainly based on knowledge assets that are hard to value, banks tend to decline the loans.
-In addition, banks are less likely to give loans to risky, entrepreneurial businesses (Lee & Yamakawa, 2012).
+For example, VCs can be considered as capital suppliers to entrepreneurial firms.
+The rise of VCs is due to the lack of potential capital supply from traditional banks.
+The reason is that traditional banks do not have expertise on involving in management of firms (especially new firms), which is essential when new entrepreneurial firms are in a high-tech industry.
+Thus, when the value of new entrepreneurial firms is mainly based on knowledge assets that are hard to value, the banks tend to decline the loans.
+In addition, due to information asymmetries, risky businesses are less likely to be welcomed by banks given that failure rate is high (Lee & Yamakawa, 2012).
+For this reason, banks are reluctant to give loans to entrepreneurial firms especially in high-tech industry.

 When interest rates rise entrepreneurs who borrow from banks tend to take more risks, making the project even less likely to be successful (Meza & Webb, 1999).
 This is why banks set a ceiling on the rate of interest they charge, which is called credit rationing (Stiglitz & Weiss, 1981).
 When banks charge an exceptionally high interest rate, it is more likely that entrepreneurs would engage in riskier projects that are less likely to be successful.
-Therefore, when it comes to high-tech industries, there would be higher levels of information asymmetries between financial institutions and entrepreneurs.
-As a result, the role of traditional banks is limited and the emergence of venture capitalists can be foreseen.
-This is why many new biotech ventures seek venture capital funds while firms in traditional industries such as Wal-Mart tend to start their business with no venture capital funding (Bhide, 2000).
+Therefore, when it comes to high-tech industry, there would be higher information asymmetry between financial institutions and entrepreneurs.
+As a result, the role of traditional banks are limited and the emergence of VCs is to be seen.
+This is why many new biotech ventures seek VC funds while firms in traditional industries such as Wal-Mart tend to start their business with no VC funding (Bhide, 2000).